Skip to main content

 This performance is held in conjunction with Contemporary Art at the Folger, a rotating series that showcases the work of Folger Artist Fellows.

-During the performance, D’Agostino will invite audiences into a living ritual: a queer spirit invocation drawn directly from Folger Manuscript V.b.26, a 16th-century book of magic at the heart of The Fairy King’s Grimoire project.
+During this burlesque performance, D’Agostino will invite audiences into a living ritual: a queer spirit invocation drawn directly from Folger Manuscript V.b.26, a 16th-century book of magic at the heart of The Fairy King’s Grimoire project.
 Somewhere between Early Modern Ceremonial Magic and Glitterwitch Burlesque, the performance is interactive, embodied, and transformative.
+Provocative and playful, D’Agostino will transform into his performance persona of the Glitterwitch through dance and disrobing from his daily attire.

 About the Artist